sashfaq911/Health_Insurance_Premium_Predictor/README.md

 ## Acknowledgements 🙏 <a name="acknowledgements"></a>

-A special thanks to [Dhaval Patel](https://www.linkedin.com/in/dhavalsays/) and [Hemanand Vadivel](https://www.linkedin.com/in/hemvad/) for their guidance through the [CodeBasics Data Analysis BootCamp 3.0](https://codebasics.io/bootcamps/data-analytics-bootcamp-with-practical-job-assistance).
+A special thanks to [Dhaval Patel](https://www.linkedin.com/in/dhavalsays/) and [Hemanand Vadivel](https://www.linkedin.com/in/hemvad/) for their guidance through the [CodeBasics Gen AI & Data Science BootCamp](https://codebasics.io/bootcamps/dashboard/ai-data-science-bootcamp-with-virtual-internship).
 This project has been an invaluable learning experience and a key milestone in my data science journey!